skarfacegc/FlowTrack2/README.md

 Progress
 --------
+Take a look at the [DevLog](https://github.com/skarfacegc/FlowTrack2/blob/master/DEVLOG.md) to see more detail

 - Main collection loop works
     - Flows are captured and written to elasticsearch db
 - Setup a grunt scaffold